1946 completes the 40th year of the Garden and Martha Crone's 14th year as Curator.

 (1) Garden Log - 1946

-Photo top of page: One of the paths in the marsh, with an open pool visible of the left.
+Photo top of page: The 1946 path in the marsh, with an open pool visible of the left.
 Photo by Martha Crone on May 15, 1952.

 Martha Crone's Garden Log and her 1951 Census of plants in the Garden.